Relation between two-phase quantum walks and the topological invariant: Summary

 Then, we have the set of all the singular points of $\;\tilde{\Xi}_{x}(z)$ with $|z|=1$ by

 \end{lemma} The derivation of Lemma \ref{kai} is similar to that of Lemma 4 in Ref. \cite{endosan}.
 Here, we omit it.

 Next, we derive the residues of $\;\tilde{\Xi}_{x}(z)$ at the singular points.
 For the simplicity, we put the denominator of $\tilde{\Xi}_{0}(z)$ by $\tilde{\Lambda}_{0}(z)\equiv1-e^{-i\sigma_{+}}\tilde{f}_{0}^{(+)}(z)/\sqrt{2}-e^{i\sigma_{+}}\tilde{f}_{0}^{(-)}(z)/\sqrt{2}+\tilde{f}_{0}^{(+)}(z)\tilde{f}_{0}^{(-)}(z)$.
-Note that all the singular points for localization come from the solution of
+Note that all the singular points for localization come from the solution of $\tilde{\Lambda}_{0}(z)=0.$

-Then, explicit expressions of the square of the absolute value of the residues of $1/\tilde{\Lambda}_{0}(z)$ are given in a similar way as that of Lemma $5$ in Ref. \cite{endosan}, and we obtain Lemma \ref{pari}:
+Then, explicit expressions of the square of the absolute value of the residues of $1/\tilde{\Lambda}_{0}(z)$ are given in a similar way as that of Lemma $5$ in Ref. \cite{endosan}, and we obtain Lemma \ref{pari}: \begin{lemma} \begin{enumerate} \item For $e^{i\theta^{(\pm)}_{1}}$, we have